eohara-ie/activities-analysis/README.md

 # activities-analysis
 Parsing TCX files from GPS-tracked activites on Fitbit in kdb+/q, and visualising them using Kx Dashboards Direct.

-Thanks to Jamie Sheridan, Kx for the XML parser code.
+Thanks to Yuanbo Li, Kx for the XML parser code.

 ## Prerequisites